glass-bead-labs/bead.glass/members.md

 the health of open source communities as a reflexive data scientist.

 **Diane Wang** is an undergraduate Computer Science major at UC Berkeley, with interests in design, data, and sociology.
 She enjoys full-stack development, and pursues graphic design as a hobby.

+**Kishan Patel** is a first year undergraduate Computer Science and Business Administration major at UC Berkeley.
+His hobbies include tinkering with iOS and Android Apps to learn the development process and binge watching shows on Netflix.